DomWeldon/ICHinGlamorgan/README.md

 * AD designed the research and data to be collected.
 * DW was responsible solely for the technical work to extract the data and the code to combine it with Google's language detection algorithm to produce results (as CSV files), which were then passed to AD for qualitative analysis.
-* DW used `pandas` to provide summary statistics to AD and created charts which were pased to AD using `matplotlib`.
+* DW used `pandas` to provide a summary count of the number of tweets in each language which were passed to AD alongside raw CSV files, which AD used to perform further qualitative and quantitative analysis.

 DW's research is funded by a Collaborative Doctoral Award from the Arts and Humanities Research Council in collaboration with BT and the Science Museum Group.